altecoin-altc/altecoin/doc/build-osx.md

 Running
 -------

-Auop Coin is now available at `./src/altecoind`
+Altecoin is now available at `./src/altecoind`

 Before running, you may create an empty configuration file: